 As of 2019, Kate has published eleven books under the KDD and Makadu imprints and is currently at work on two new titles.
 KDD has won a number of awards, including UK Microbusiness of the Year in 2016.
 Emily founded specialist food and drink imprint Kitchen Press in 2011.
 She started her career at Canongate in the mid nineties, moving to Leckie & Leckie before abandoning the book trade to set up a record label with her husband.
 She then spent the next ten years working in music development before the idea of making a cookbook with Dundee cafe The Parlour took hold.
 The Parlour Cafe Cookbook went on to win a Gourmand Cookbook Award for Best First Book and Kitchen Press was born.
 Emily Dewhurst is the publisher of The Kitchen Press, an award-winning independent publisher specialising in food writing since 2011.
 The Kitchen Press works with independent restaurants and chefs to create bespoke illustrated cookbooks that capture the flavours that make them unique.

-Jenny Brown established the Edinburgh based literary agency Jenny Brown Associates in 2002.
-She represents 50 writers of literary fiction, crime writing and non-fiction.
-She was previously the first Director of the Edinburgh International Book Festival, Literature Director of the Scottish Arts Council, and one of the founders of Edinburgh as first UNESCO City of Literature.
+Jenny Brown established the Edinburgh-based literary agency Jenny Brown Associates in 2002.
+The agency is known for representing Scottish-based writers of literary and crime fiction, narrative nonfiction, and writing for children.
+She was previously founder director of the Edinburgh International Book Festival, (of which she is now Vice Chair) and Head of Literature at the Scottish Arts Council.
+She is Chair of the crime writing festival Bloody Scotland.

 Publisher, Kitchen Press